MrBenGriffin/hex9/examples/examples.md

 The octahedral net pixels are identified then a copy is projected to EllipsoidGCD, and query the KDTree for a sample value.
 These samples may then be used to display the Octahedral Net.

+### ex0094_bary
+This renders the individual barycentric triangles which are the rotated faces of the octahedron onto 2D space and form the basis of hexgrid calculations.
+They serve several purposes for debugging and address verification but are probably not so interesting beyond that.

+### ex0100_h9
+This example renders each pixel into it's hexgrid address, and then colours the pixel according to a digit location, for the first 5 address points.
+It demonstrates how the grid address maps onto the octahedron.